amey-patki/amey-patki/README.md

-- 🌱 Hello I am Amey, Working as a Software Engineer from India passionate about DevOps and Cloud.
+- 🌱 Hello I am Amey, Working as a Software Engineer from India passionate about DevOps and Cloud with 2+ years of experience 🎯
+     I mostly worked with Devops tools and cloud based technologies.

 - 💬 Ask me about **Linux, Git, Docker, Shell-Scripting , Terraform , Kubernetes , Python , AWS Services**